ken-unger/tflite/README.md

 > Note: The following fix may be required for riscv64 in tensorflow_src/tensorflow/lite/CMakeLists.txt
 >> line 172  'if (NOT CMAKE_SYSTEM_PROCESSOR OR CMAKE_SYSTEM_PROCESSOR MATCHES "x86" OR CMAKE_SYSTEM_PROCESSOR MATCHES "riscv64")'

+> Note: The build for Tensorflow Lite pulls a version of https://github.com/google/XNNPACK which may not contain the latest RVV optimizations.
+Consult tensorflow_src/tensorflow/lite/tools/cmake/modules/xnnpack.cmake to view the current GIT_TAG being pulled, and update if desired.

 Substitute the path in RISCVCC_PREFIX below to the riscv64 toolchain in your environment.
 The path to TFLITE_HOST_TOOLS_DIR may need to be modified depending upon your folder structure.

 ```bash